 Guitar, small lunch gigs, then nighttime music scene gigs.
 The journey doesn’t stop there.
 After she graduated, she was able to begin substitute teaching while she began committing more time and energy into becoming a local draw in the Oklahoma City metro and Norman areas.
 Those who follow her music, attend her shows and say “hello” on the street are growing in numbers.

-This growth has been coupled, however, with her most recent year of being a contracted teacher in a metro-area high school struggling with the normal first-year challenges, becoming attached to her students, and working her way through developing and teaching a curriculum that didn’t even exist.
+This growth has been coupled, however, with her most recent year of being a contracted teacher in a metro-area high school struggling with the normal first-year challenges, becoming attached to her students, and trying to understand the Oklahoma teachers retirement system.
 She taught English as a Second language this past year, as well as a couple higher level English courses.
 No middle ground in that schedule, eh?

 A month or two ago, she came to the realization after a few more tears shed for situations arising at school that this wasn’t what she was really committed to do.
 She spoke with her administrators, resigned her contract for the 2011-2012 school year, and now only has a few weeks left in this year.
 She is, on a certain level, at another fork in her path.
 She tossed out the phrase of being in her “quarter-life crisis” at the beginning of our interview in a good-natured manner.
 A crisis, however, is also opportunity – right?
 And she’s thinking about that.
 As her footsteps continue, she’s taking phone calls, recording back-up vocals, writing new music and considering a decision to soon begin recording again.
 Will that be her summer journey?
 It’s probable, but one never knows what will show up along a pathway.